tapunict/System-Stats-By-Keylogger/README.md

 <img src="docs/logos/kibana-logo.png" height="70px" />

-Kibana is a free and open front-end application that sits on top of the Elastic Stack, providing search and data visualization capabilities for data indexed in Elasticsearch.
-Commonly known as the charting tool for the Elastic Stack, Kibana also acts as the user interface for monitoring, managing, and securing an Elastic Stack cluster.
+Kibana is a free and open front-end application that sits on top of the Elastic Stack, providing search and data visualization capabilities for data indexed in ElasticSearch.
+Commonly known as the charting tool for the Elastic Stack, Kibana also acts as the user interface for monitoring and managing.

 ## Getting Started